How does power yoga build strength differently than weights?

 • Low Lunge to High Lunge transitions — trains hip flexor strength and kinetic chain coordination through controlled movement

-At this stage, power yoga for strength becomes genuinely demanding, with neuromuscular complexity and full bodyweight load driving continued adaptation.
+At this stage, power yoga becomes genuinely demanding, with neuromuscular complexity and full bodyweight load driving continued adaptation.
 Focus on:

 • Full Chaturanga Dandasana — full bodyweight eccentric pressing demand through the complete lowering phase